Captain Carrot and the Zoo Crew: The Dark Side of the Crew, Chapter 9: See Your Other Self

 Big Cheese’s plan was this: get Pig-Iron to admit weakness in front of him, then laugh at him for it and use it to add to later tortures.
 For a second it looked like it was working.
 Then Pig-Iron shrugged.

 “Nah.
 They’re all just a buncha bullies and cowards.
 They don’t have any of the real stuff… the stuff you get on the inside, not the stuff you get from meteors and stolen powers.
-Especially your opposite number, Chess.
+Especially your opposite number, Chet.
 Boy, what a wimp.
-He was the first one outta the fight, an’ all he got were a couple of black eyes… just like the ones you got, Chess.
+He was the first one outta the fight, an’ all he got were a couple of black eyes… just like the ones you got, Chet.
 Boy, what a funny coincidence, huh?”

 Big Cheese heard roaring laughter coming from the kitchen.
-Iron Pig.
+The Iron Pig.
 Iron Pig, the lowest in the pecking order, was laughing at him.

 He ran back out of the garage, growing as he went.

-He ran up the stairs, and into Ultra-Rabbit, who had been observing along with the Iron Pig — and was laughing with him, too.
+He ran up the stairs and into Ultra-Rabbit, who had been observing along with the Iron Pig — and was laughing with him, too.
 Cheese clenched his fists and ground his teeth.

 “I have to say,” said Ultra-Rabbit, still chuckling, “I was surprised when the Pig told me you said you could make yourself six inches tall.
 But that ability pales in comparison to your ability to make yourself into a laughingstock.”